gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

   - 10% discount on four or more songs
 - Drum, bass, or guitar recording
   - Pricing is unique per project, contact me if interested!

-- Practice/rehearsal space (_requires check in and check out with me.
-The studio can accomodate a three or four musicians comfortably, five is doable but tight._)
+### Practice/rehearsal space
   - $50/two hour block
   - $90/four hour block
   - $160/eight hour block

+> _Note: You will check in and check out with me in person.
+The studio can accomodate a three or four musicians comfortably, five is doable but tight._

-## General availibility
+## General availibility for production services
 - Monday - Friday: 5 PM - 11 PM
 - Saturday: 10 AM - 7 PM
 - Sunday: as needed